-Manuscripts submitted to Business and Economics Research Journal should be written in Microsoft Word format with Calibri 11 font size and single-spaced.
-Page layout should be A4 format and margins should be 3cm for all sides of the page.
-Page numbers should be located on the right bottom side of the paper.
-The manuscripts which are not suitable for the conditions related to the formatting are returned back to the author(s) without sending to the referees.
+Manuscripts submitted to the Business and Economics Research Journal should be written in Microsoft Word format with Calibri 11 font size and single-spaced.
+Page layout should be A4 format, and margins should be 3cm for all sides of the page.
+Page numbers should be located on the top right side of the paper.
+The manuscripts which are not suitable for the conditions related to the formatting are returned to the author(s) without sending them to the referees.

-The total length of any manuscript submitted for publication should not exceed 8,000 words including appendices and references.
-However, longer papers can be taken into evaluation process, if Editor and/or Editorial Board approve.
+Any manuscript submitted for publication should be between 4,000 and 8,000 words, including appendices and references.
+However, if the Editor or Editorial Board approves, longer papers can be taken into the evaluation process.

 The title (cover) page must contain the following information:

 – The name and academic titles of the author(s),

 – Full contact information of author(s) (address, phone number, e-mail, etc…),

 – Any acknowledgments the authors care to make.

 The title of the manuscript should be written in bold (first letters in capital letters) and the center of the page.
 Also, the name and contact information (address, phone number, e-mail, etc..) of the author(s) should be written in the center of the page.